 The oldest mummy in Europe called Otzi, the Iceman, dating from about 5300 years ago is one of the most solid proofs of the existence of this skin piercing ritual back in those times.
 The very well preserved ear of the iceman is pierced for an earring with the approximate size of 11 millimeters in diameter.

+This could also be found in most of the South American and African tribes.
 Also the Indian castes and Egyptian royal families used to practice elaborated beauty rituals for their own bodies, body piercing being one of the methods they used to embellish their own bodies.

 But this fashion was completely forbidden to ordinary people.
 If they dared to wear gold rings in their belly buttons like the pharaohs, common people could even risk to be sentenced to death.